DavidCavallaro/DavidCavallaro/README.md

 - Name and surname: David Cavallaro;
 - Age: 18;
-- Birthday: 27 settembre;
+- Birthday: 27 September;
-- Born in: Piemonte, Italia;
+- Born in: Piemonte, Italy;
 - Resident in: Piemonte, Italy;
 - Attending school: High School of Music and Choreutics.